 Martin Doyle is a Professor at Duke University focused on rivers.
 His research and teaching is focused on river science and policy, from fluid mechanics and sediment transport to infrastructure finance and federal water policy.
-He has published over 100 journal articles and law reviews, along with his first book, The Source (WW Norton), a history of America’s rivers (Book page).
+He has published over 100 journal articles and law reviews, along with two books, The Source (WW Norton), a history of America’s rivers (Book page), and Streams of Revenue (with Rebecca Lave) MIT Press), a study of environmental markets (book page).
 Doyle is a co-organizer and leader of the annual water forum at the Aspen Institute, which brings together some of the world’s foremost thought leaders around the future of water.

 Doyle splits his time at Duke between the Nicholas School of the Environment–a traditional academic unit focused on basic research and education–and the Nicholas Institute for Environmental Policy–a think tank that focuses on pragmatic policy approaches to environmental issues.